Aaniin, Hi; Boozhoo, Hello!

 This guide's purposes are to help you learn more about peoples of the Americas while using information and providing resources for doing research.
 For those who are "white" please see the Education tab, box on Resources for Settlers.

-Elizabeth Nelson (Euro-American) is of Western European ancestry.
+Elizabeth Nelson (Euro-American) is of Northern and Western European ancestry.